videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/join-meeting.md

 ### Overview

-With our React Native SDK, you can choose to manually call the `join()` or leave it up to the VideoSDK to automatically call the `join()` when the `MeetingProvider` is rendered.
+With our React Native SDK, you can choose to manually call the `join()` method or leave it up to the VideoSDK to automatically call the `join()` when the `MeetingProvider` is rendered.

 Before joining the meeting, it has to be initialized.
 If you have not initialized a meeting yet, you can [follow the guide here.](./initialise-meeting)